2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Campus and Residence Halls Access

 ISU's student housing program is designed to promote a safe and secure environment for residents.
 Each residence hall complex has a minimum of two staff persons on duty each evening from 7:00 p.m. to 7:00 a.m.
 The on-duty staff members are responsible for locking up the building nightly, doing rounds throughout the facilities, and providing assistance in the absence of the floor resident assistant.
-Public Safety makes randon patrol of all residence halls and apartment facilities.
+Campus Security makes randon patrol of all residence halls and apartment facilities.

 Smoke detectors are installed in all rooms, and fire extinguisher training is required for resident assistants.
 A full fire safety program has been implemented in university housing.